-David also currently works as a freelance music and dialogue editor and re-recording mixer.
+David is a music & dialogue editor and re-recording mixer.
 His most recent projects include mixing the documentary Southwest of Salem, which recently won a Peabody Award.
 He also mixed the cult comedy Jimmy Vestvood: Amerikan Hero.
-Previously, he mixed Driven to Ride, about women who ride motorcycles, and Above the Ashes, about a devastating fire near Boulder, Colorado which destroyed over 100 homes.
+Previously, he mixed Driven to Ride, about women who ride motorcycles, and Above the Ashes, about a devastating fire near Boulder, which destroyed over 100 homes.
 The film aired on PBS.
-David won a Heartland Emmy Award as Associate Producer on the film, and it also won for Best Editing.
+Bondelevitch won a Heartland Emmy as Associate Producer on the film.
 He was also nominated for Audio (as Sound Designer).
 The film was also nominated for an MPSE Golden Reel Award.

 David also mixed the jazz album Step by Step for his longtime friend, jazz musician and multi-instrumentalist Ray Zepeda.
 The CD and downloads are available on CD Baby, iTunes, and Amazon.
 The album has been remixed into 5.1 channel surround sound on DVD-Audio, which is also available on CD Baby.

-He also recently completed work on the mini-series Mile High Jungle, a National Geographic series about the Wild Animal Sanctuary near Denver, and their efforts to rescue abused circus lions from Panama and Bolivia.
+He also completed work on the mini-series Mile High Jungle, a National Geographic series about the Wild Animal Sanctuary near Denver, and their efforts to rescue abused circus lions from Panama and Bolivia.
 He was also music editor for the Tim Allen feature film The Six Wives of Henry Lefay, which is now available on DVD and BluRay and the Lifetime series State of Mind, starring Lily Taylor.

 David has credits on over 150 films and television shows.
 He won a Primetime Emmy in 2000 in the category of Sound Editing for a Movie for his work as Music Editor on the TNT original movie The Hunley (starring Armand Assante and Donald Sutherland).
 He has also won Motion Picture Sound Editor Golden Reel Awards for his work as a music editor on the ShowTime musical film Ruby’s (starring Angela Bassett) and the Imax documentary film Island of the Sharks.
 He has been nominated a total of twenty-two times.